decentraland/documentation/content/creator/quests/client.md

 type OnUpdateCallback = (instance: QuestInstance) => void
 ```

+## The Quest instance

-Before explaining each method of the Quests Client, let's take a look at the `QuestInstance` type since it's used in some methods.
-A `QuestInstance` is an instance of a specific Quest and it contains the state (or progress) of the user in that specific Quest.
+The `QuestInstance` type is used in several methods.
+A `QuestInstance` is an instance of a specific Quest and it contains the state (or progress) of the player in that specific Quest.
 The `QuestInstance` type has the following fields:

-- `id`: It's the id of the Quest Instance.
-It's a unique identifier of the user's Quest Instance.
+- `id`: The id of the Quest Instance.
+It's a unique identifier of the player's Quest Instance.
-- `quest`: It's the Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+- `quest`: The Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
-- `state`: It's the progress of the user on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+- `state`: The progress of the player on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

-Now, let's take a look at each method of the Quests Client:
+## Quest client methods

+The following methods are available in the Quests Client:

-- `startQuest`: This function allows you as a creator to make the user start your Quest.
-In the background, the function will call the Quest RPC Service.
+- `startQuest`: Use this function to make the player start your Quest.
+In the background, the function calls the Quest RPC Service.
 The function receives a `StartQuestRequest` object that contains the Quest's id that you want to start.
 The function returns a `StartQuestResponse` object that contains the Quest Instance's id.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

-- `abortQuest`: This function allows you as a creator to allow the users to abort your Quest if they want to.
+- `abortQuest`: Use this function to allow the player to abort your Quest.
 In the background, the function will call the Quest RPC Service.
-The function receives a `AbortQuestRequest` object that contains the user's instance id.
-The function returns a `AbortQuestResponse` that contains the result of the request, it may be an error or a success.
+The function receives a `AbortQuestRequest` object that contains the player's instance id.
+The function returns a `AbortQuestResponse` that contains the result of the request, both in case of an error or success.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

-- `sendEvent`: This function allows you as a creator to send a custom event to the Quest RPC Service.
-The function receives an `Action` (action item with its type and parameters) that the user should have done.
-The function returns an `EventResponse` object that contains the result of the request, it may be an error or a success.
+- `sendEvent`: Use this function send a custom event to the Quest RPC Service.
+The function receives an `Action` (action item with its type and parameters), representing an action that the player has already completed in the scene.
+The function returns an `EventResponse` object that contains the result of the request, both in case of an error or success.
 Both `Action` and `EventResponse` are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

-- `onStarted`: This function allows you as a creator to register multiple callbacks that will be called when the user starts a Quest.
-If you as a creator want to react to the start of a Quest, you can register a callback here.
-The callback receives a `QuestInstance` object that contains the information of the Quest that the user has started.
+- `onStarted`: Use this function to register one or multiple callbacks that are called when the player starts a Quest.
+Use this for the scene to react to the start of a Quest in any needed way.
+The callback receives a `QuestInstance` object that contains the information of the Quest that the player has started.

-- `onUpdate`: This function allows you as a creator to register multiple callback that will be called when the user makes progress on a Quest.
-You, as a creator, do want to react to progress to apply chanes on your scene.
-The callback receives a `QuestInstance` object that contains the information of the Quest that the user has made progress on.
+- `onUpdate`: Use this function to register one or multiple callbacks that are called whenever the player makes progress on a Quest.
+Use these callbacks to apply changes on your scene that correlate to this progress.
+The callback receives a `QuestInstance` object that contains the information of the Quest that the player has made progress on.

-- `getInstances`: This function allows you as a creator to get all the Quest Instances of the user.
+- `getInstances`: This function allows you as a creator to get all the Quest Instances of the player.
 The function returns an array of `QuestInstance` objects.

-#### Setting up the client
+## Setting up the client

-First off, you should start by importing a `createQuestsClient` to initialize the Quests Client in your scene.
+Start by importing `createQuestsClient` to initialize the Quests Client in your scene.

 ```typescript
 // index.ts